opconWizard/opcon-docs/docs/server-programs/logging.md

 - If the SAM encounters a corrupt SAM.log file at startup, the SAM archives the bad log file.
-The naming convention for such a log file is SAM hhmmss - Bad File.log where hhmmss is the SAM\'s start time.
+The naming convention for such a log file is SAM hhmmss - Bad File.log where hhmmss is the SAM's start time.
     For example, if the SAM tries to read a bad SAM.log file at 09:00:00, the SAM archives the corrupt log file as SAM 090000 - Bad File.log.